 By 5 weeks puppies have the weaning phase well underway, and the enormous drain on mum is over.

-By 6 weeks mum actively runs away from here babies lol.
+By 6 weeks mum actively runs away from here babies.
 She chooses to be away from them most of the time and goes to them for short quick feeds.
 This is a very comical thing to see.
 All her pups race to her, and frantically try to drink while she is standing.
 They roll over on their backs under her tummy, or do whatever they can to get a quick drink.
-Mum will then try to walk away with puppies all attached to her, dragging them along.
+Mum will then try to walk away with puppies all attached to her, dragging them along, or look at us beseechingly to pick her up and rescue her from her little ones.
 She will even occasionally growl to tell them enough is enough at this stage.
 Puppies are now running, playing and getting into mischief.
 It is the stage where they have no fear or understanding so everyone has to be very diligent checking feet so as not to step on one, and make sure nothing is left lying around that a puppy may decide to chew.
 They begin to choose human interaction over siblings often, even though still love to play with siblings and learn such a lot from that play.

 By 7 weeks they no longer want to drink from mum but benefit from playing with each other and her, learning those all important social skills only mum and siblings can teach them.
 During this week they become totally independent of mum who generally steers clear of them most of the time.
 When they are 8 weeks and ready to embark on the next phase of their journey they don’t miss mum at all, She has naturally weaned them, and distanced herself almost entirely from them.